 Additionally, life inside Coto de Caza is very community-driven.
-Close proximity to neighbors and an abundance of nature preserves both offer ways to spend your days within the community.
-Residents with pets can bring their dogs to the local dog park, and horse owners can even keep their horses at the Coto de Caza stables, as well as take riding lessons.
-The community also features an exclusive golf house and clubhouse, both of which can be rented out for private events.
+Close proximity to neighbors and an abundance of nature preserves, both offer ways to spend your days within the community.
+Residents with pets can bring their dogs to the local dog park and horse owners can even keep their horses at the Coto de Caza stables, as well as take riding lessons.

 The Thomas F. Riley Wilderness Park is open every day from morning to sunset and surrounds Coto de Caza along its eastern, northern and southern borders.
 This wildlife and plant sanctuary features 544 acres of wilderness, with over 5 miles of trails for visitors to explore.
 The park is equestrian-friendly, and many of the trails allow for horseback riding.
 These trails can also be explored on foot, or by mountain biking.